karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_resolver.md

 tags:  domain networking dns resolver rust async
 ---

-Rust application to resolve domains asynchronously using DNS queries with the A and AAAA record types to identify if the domain is resolving or not.
+Rust application to resolve domains asynchronously using DNS queries with the A and AAAA DNS record types to identify if the domain is resolving or not.

 There same operations can be performed with tools like [massdns](https://github.com/blechschmidt/massdns)